myasumoto16/myasumoto16-DS-Comp-3125-03-Final-Project/README.md

 ### 2. Machine Learning Models

-- For Q3, "Which machine learning model among LogisticRegression, RandomForestClassifier, XGBClassifier, KNeighborsClassifier is the most suitable for predicting heart issues?"
+- For Q3, "Which machine learning model among LogisticRegression, XGBClassifier, DecisionTreeClassifier is the most suitable for predicting heart issues?"
 - Sklearn models below were picked based on their suitability for binary classifications:

 #### 2.1.
 Logistic Regression